 When FCC Chairman Tom Wheeler announced the commission’s intention to use Title II authority to promote an open Internet, it was a triumph for advocates of broad-based oversight.
 The FCC’s Fact Sheet details the upcoming ruling, showing strong support for net neutrality rules, plus attention to other current Internet problem spots.

 Do we really need this level of regulation?
 As consumers, it’s worth remembering that the Internet is a highly engineered, intelligent system and it’s to our benefit to establish equally intelligent oversight.
-Below is a particular, every-day Internet practice that demonstrates the need for well-informed oversight.
+The following analysis describes some key ways that intelligent Internet algorithms effect consumers’ every-day Internet feed.

 Wireless network congestion as a jumping-off point